mhamdan91/cnn-vhdl-generator/README.md

 }
 ```
 ------------------------------------------
-# Created by: Muhammad K.A.
-Hamdan
+# Created by: Muhammad Hamdan